cardano-foundation/CIPs/CIP-0123/README.md

 Unlike Scenario 1, no transactions will be submitted that need to be resubmitted on the chain.
 Users will, however, experience an extended period during which the chain is unavailable.
-Applications and contracts should be designed with this possibility in mind.
+Cardano applications and contracts should be designed with this possibility in mind.
 Full node wallets and other node users should recover quickly once the network is restarted but there may be a period of instability while network connections are re-established and the Ouroboros Genesis snapshot is distributed across all nodes.

 #### Timing Considerations